 - 12.1.
 This report does not introduce a new policy, function or strategy or recommend a change to an existing policy, function or strategy and, therefore, no impact assessment is required. - 12.2.
-There is no requirement to carry out any consultation in terms of the information contained in this report.
+There was no requirement to carry out any consultation in relation to the proposals within this report.